 |Synchronization||Link to any U.S. Based financial account||Able to sync with more than 14,500 financial institutions|

 |Accessibility||Desktop, tablet, iOS and Android mobile devices||Desktop, tablet, iOS and Android mobile devices|

 |Customer Service||24/7 contact by phone or email||Live chat available|

 About Personal Capital

 Personal Capital is both financial software and wealth management in one application.
-They offer both a free and a premium service.
+It offers both a free and a premium service.
 The financial software side of the company is free, while wealth management is provided for a fee.

 The Personal Capital dashboard has a strong emphasis on investments.
-But they also provide income reports, spending by accounting category, and spending reports and upcoming bills.
+But it also provides income reports, spending by accounting category, and spending reports and upcoming bills.
 That’s the budgeting feature.